-With Constant Contact, landing pages are built-in to your email and social campaigns as part of our full online marketing platform.
-But it’s still helpful to know what they are, how they work, and how you should use them.
-So…
+At Constant Contact, landing pages are a built-in feature of the online marketing platform.
+But it doesn’t help if you don’t know what they are, how they work, and how you should use them.

 I think of it like this: If you’re jumping down a step, you jump off the step you’re on, and land on the next step down, right?
 So, a link is where your reader jumps off of where they are online (i.e. a Facebook page or ad, an email link, etc.) and they “land” on your landing page.

-Landing pages tend to be very simple and focused on a single call to action (CTA), such as signing up for an email newsletter or donating to a nonprofit campaign.
+Landing pages are simple and focused on a single call to action (CTA), such as signing up for an email newsletter or donating to a nonprofit campaign.

-Is a landing page the same thing as a homepage or another page I have on my website?
+Is a landing page the same thing as a homepage?

 A homepage is where you let your visitors know exactly what your business is and what it does.